alessandroglave/pw/backend/README.md

 This project uses **python v3.9.2**. and requires a **MySQL** database and a **Redis** database.

+It uses AWS Simple Email Service (SES) to send emails.

 ## Setup

 - Create virtual environment: `python -m venv .venv`